reimagined/resolve/docs/cloud-get-started.md

 yarn global add resolve-cloud
 ```

-After this, use the CLI to authenticate to the reSolve Cloud Platform:
+The next step is to use the CLI to authenticate to the reSolve Cloud Platform:

 ```bash
 resolve-cloud login